Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Edit user

-Users are edited in the main account only.
-There is one exception: Users are able to change their personal data in a sandbox, see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md).
+Users can only be edited in the main account they have been created.
+Users can change their own personal information in any account, see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md).

 #### Prerequisites